 - Agricultural and horticultural credit insurance scheme.
 This protects you against customers who become insolvent or refuse to pay and can be tailored to cover all or individual customers.

-- Landlords insurance, commercial property insurance, or serviced accommodation insurance.
+- Landlords insurance, commercial property insurance, serviced accommodation insurance or insurance for a listed farm building.
 If you have diversified and are renting out a property, be it to a commercial business, a residential tenant, or as a type of holiday let, this insurance will protect your liabilities to your tenants/guests and your financial investment.

 At Alan Boswell Group, we understand just how important the right insurance cover is for farms of all types.
 Our farming insurance experts are on hand to support and tailor agricultural insurance to suit you.